sbadecker/keyword_ranker/README.md

 kr.fit() # Extracts and scores the keywords from the corpus.
+# example: kr.fit(corpus.txt)

 kr.rank() # Ranks the n highest scoring corpus keywords with regards to the provided documents.
+# example: kr.rank(10, document1.txt, document2.txt)

+# Tests can be run in the package directory using nosetests.
 ```

 ## References